-Participants in the College’s Semester/Year Abroad Program must comply with its payment plan.
-Students continue to pay Swarthmore’s comprehensive fee for tuition, room, and board.
-The College then pays for the tuition fees, room and board costs, health and travel insurance, and the round-trip travel of participating students (with Philadelphia as the gateway city).
+Participating students must comply with the Off-Campus Study payment plan.
+Students continue to pay Swarthmore's comprehensive fee for Swarthmore tuition, room, and board.
+The College then pays for the tuition fees, room and board costs, health and travel insurance, and the round-trip travel of participating students.
+The amount of airfare is capped at the amount of a round-trip from Philadelphia to the abroad site.
 Normally, financial aid is automatically applied to study abroad.

 There are more than three hundred approved off-campus study programs listed on the Off-Campus Study website.

 The Off-Campus Study Office maintains direct enrollment agreements with many universities around the world.

 In addition to these programs, Swarthmore students attend a number of excellent approved study abroad programs throughout provided by other institutions.
 The Off-Campus Study Office, along with the academic departments and programs of the College, will advise students on these opportunities.

 Swarthmore's Central European Program in conjuction with ISEP at Masaryk University, for Environmental Sustainability Studies (agriculture, economics, sociology), Brno, Czech Republic (see Environmental Studies )